Visit the Local Offer to find out what is available in York for

 Primary Mental Health Workers

-At present, if a child has significant Special Educational Needs, the school, with the agreement of the parents / carers, may ask the Local Authority to carry out a Statutory Assessment which may result in a statement of SEND.
-However, from September 2014, all children who have significant special needs will undergo an Education Health and Care (ECH) Assessment.
-This may lead to an EHC Plan if your child needs additional support beyond that provided through School Support.
-For children who currently have a statement of SEND, they will gradually transfer to an EHC plan.
+At present, if a child has significant Special Educational Needs, the school, with the agreement of the parents / carers, may ask the Local Authority to carry out an assessment which may result in an Education, Health and Care Plan (EHC plan) .

 How will my child’s medical needs be supported?

 The school nurse visits school to carry out checks with children and to provide advice and training to staff.
 In school, we have a medical area for use by children and adults who are hurt or unwell.
 Medicines are stored safely in the school office.
-There are a team of staff who are first aid trained.
+All of our staff are first aid trained.
 Training for all staff is regularly reviewed and updated to reflect the needs of our pupils.
-Staff have been trained in the use of an epi-pen and have had guidance from the epileptic nurse in procedures in dealing with seizures.
+Staff have been trained in the use of an epi-pen and have had guidance from the epilepsy nurse in procedures in dealing with seizures.
 Where specialist medical care is required this will form part of a support plan with relevant health workers consulted.

 How will I know how my child is doing?